Can I Sue For Stress and Anxiety?

-Stress injury, meaning emotional concerns such as anxiety, annoyance, disappointment, distress, fear, frustration, loss of peace of mind, upset, among other things, are genuine sufferings despite the difficulty of precise measurement.
+Stress injuries, meaning emotional concerns such as anxiety, annoyance, disappointment, distress, fear, frustration, loss of peace of mind, upset, among other things, are genuine sufferings despite the difficulty of precise measurement.
 Additionally troublesome in measuring stress injury is that susceptibility to stress injury can vary.
 There are people with 'thin skin' who may be more emotionally affected by wrongdoing than other people.

 Traditionally, judges were hesitant to provide awards for stress injury arising from tortious conduct or breach of contract, especially where medical evidence in the form of a psychological diagnosis was lacking.
 This hestitation further upset litigants already upset by the issues that brought the litigation about.
 Litigants who were wronged often feel twice shorted - first by the wrongful conduct that caused the litigation and then by the justice system for failing to appreciate and acknowledge (and compensate) the stress injury resulting from the wrongful conduct.